Thomas wins 2nd PGA title in playoff after 7-shot rally

 John Mahaffey in the 1978 PGA Championship at Oakmont was the other player to come from seven shots behind on the final day.
 He also won in a playoff over Tom Watson and Jerry Pate.

 Thomas was still seven shots behind when he made his remarkable run, a mixture of key birdies and keeping mistakes off his card.
-It started with a 65-foot birdie putt from just short of the green to a back pin on the par-3 11th.
+It started with an improbable birdie putt from just short of the green to a back pin on the par-3 11th.
 He edged closer with an 18-foot birdie on the next hole.

 He was lurking, while the leading pack behind him was leaking oil.

 Zalatoris and Cameron Young each caught Pereira, ever so briefly.
-All of them found trouble in the rough and in the sand.
-Thomas nearly holed a long bunker shot on the 16th, made birdie from a left bunker on the reachable 17th and had a 10-foot birdie putt he thought he needed at the end.
+All of them found trouble in the rough and the sand and the greens.

 Pereira was on the cusp of becoming Chile’s first major champion, and giving South America the career Grand Slam.